mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 natural boundaries.
 RISC-V and Intel x86 do not have alignment restrictions, but MIPS does.

+**spilling registers** - many programs have more variables than computers have registers.
+Consequently, the compiler tries to keep the most frequently used variables in registers and places the rest in memory, using loads and stores to move variables between registers and memory.
+The process of putting less frequently used variables (or those needed later) into memory.
+This process is called spilling registers.

 ### 2.3 Operands of the Computer Hardware <a name="22"></a>